RudyTurnquest/Active-Directory-Simulation/README.md

   - _1000 users will be generated_
 - Open "Active Directory Users and Computers"
 - Select "Users" folder and confirm names have been added.
+#
+# Reflection
+This lab initially was started a while back but I had one issue.
+The problem was when I was installing Windows Server 2019, I could not figure out how to get out of the command-line environment.
+After a few weeks and research, I was able to find the solution, which was simply checking the box "skip unattended installation".
+This project was definitely a learning experience and went smoothly.
+One hiccup I had was not using enough storage when attempting to install Windows Server 2019.
+This resulted in no install.
+This lab allowed me to understand how the domain controller also acts as DNS server and DHCP server.
+I was also exposed to PowerShell and I look to practice more with coding in PowerShell.
+#
+# Skills Learned:
+- Domain Controller setup
+- Active Directory Installation
+- Windows Server 2019 basics
+- Basic enterprise network structure